Simple Solutions for Back Pain

 - Cultivate a daily Lower Back Stretch series.

 - Incorporate basic Yoga Asanas every morning or in the evening before bed.
-A few rounds of Sun Salutations are a great and easy way to increase flexibility.
+A few rounds of Sun Salutations are an easy way to increase flexibility.

 - Invest in quality computer and desk chairs.
 This can be a game changer when dealing with chronic neck and back pain.